Cream-IO/react-pwa-cssnext/README.md

 ## How do I use this?

-You can fin doc [here](https://github.com/davidvenin/react-pwa-cssnext/wiki).
+You can find full documentation [here](https://github.com/davidvenin/react-pwa-cssnext/wiki).
+Still need improvments

 ## Usage